10 best tracking breeds with the most powerful noses

 Hearts are constantly melting over this devoted, lively, and courageous little sausage dog which has a comical long body and short legs.
 Yet while their appearance can look comical they have a spunky personality and surprising level of endurance that make them hugely popular.

-They may be small but what they lack in size they more than make up for with the area of their brain that’s dedicated to processing smells being forty times the size of a human’s.
+They may be the smallest of the best tracking dogs, but what they lack in size they more than make up for with the area of their brain that’s dedicated to processing smells being forty times the size of a human’s.

 Their long bodies and short legs were designed deliberately to help them follow pests and animals down into their burrows, equipping them with a strong prey drive and making them great at scanning and tracking.